RALEIGH — There are two versions of the N.C. State football team, coach Tom O'Brien admitted Saturday, the "good" one and the "bad" one.

-Saturday's game began in utter disaster with three fumbles in a 3-minute, 59-second span which led to Maryland's first 14 points, including a 66-yard fumble return by cornerback Dexter McDougle.
+Saturday's game began disastrously with three fumbles in a span of 3:59 which led to Maryland's first 14 points, including a 66-yard fumble return by cornerback Dexter McDougle.

-Maryland's defense added a interception return for touchdown by safety A.J.
-Hendy to go up 28-7 at 8:11 in the second quarter and Kevin Dorsey tacked on a 24-yard touchdown catch to make it 34-14 at the half.
+Maryland's defense added an interception return for a touchdown by safety A.J.
+Hendy to go up 28-7 with 8:11 remaining in the second quarter.
+Kevin Dorsey tacked on a 24-yard touchdown catch to make it 34-14 at the half.

 Good, bad and in between, it all added up to a crazy game and a memorable bowl-clinching win for the Wolfpack.